 Where to go for help

-The first step is admitting that you have a problem and that you need help.
+The first step is admitting you have a problem and you need help.
 The next is accepting

 that treatment takes time.
 Short-term, one-time treatments hardly ever work.
 The best

 treatment programs offer many services over a period of time.
-In many
+These services often

-Here are resources that you can use to take the next steps:
+Here are some resources that can help you take the next steps:

-If you feel powerless over drugs or alcohol, remember that you are fighting a
+You may feel powerless over drugs or alcohol.
+But remember that you are fighting a

 disease and you need help.
 Treatment does work, but it is a lifelong process.
 Finding

-the right treatment program can help you start to address your needs and to aim at the
+the right treatment program can help you start to address your needs.
+It can also